boulderinthesnow/angular_into_final/8-10-15/section1/section_1.md

 ## QUESTION: Why does Angular put a # in the route path?
 #### it sets the base route path in angular

+##Why isn't ngRoute part of Angular core?
+Name at least 2 other Angular modules we could use
+#### it used to be part of the core, but it was taken out when other frameworks modularized their routing
+#### ngInfiniteScoll -- infinite scrolling for angular
+#### ng-file-upload -- Angular directive to upload files
+#### angular-ui -- companion suite for AngularJS

+##Compare and contrast client-side routing with server-side routing
+#### they are both types of routing.
+One is run on the client's browser, the other on the server.
+Client side routing is usually used for single page apps.
+For servie side apps, AJAX calls are made to provide code from the server to the client side

+##Aside from route definitions, what else can go in a .config()?
+####

+##What is $rootScope?
+####

+##What is the $routeChangeSuccess event?
+####